sagemath/sagewiki_to_gh-2022-10-10/dev1/windows.md

 == Cygwin port of Sage ==

-The Cygwin port of Sage is self explanatory I would assume we will either be very close or done with a working port when Dev1 starts.
-There will likely be some open issue and since the Cygwin port is essential to test MSVC-ized components during the MSVC port I would really like to have it well working and kept up
+The Cygwin port of Sage is self explanatory.
+I would assume we will either be very close or done with a working port when Dev1 starts.
+There will likely be some open issue and since the Cygwin port is essential to test MSVC-ized components during the MSVC port I would really like to have it well working and kept up.
+Thus:

+GOAL 1 for Dev Days 1: A 100% complete working Cygwin port of Sage

 == Proto-Sage ==